As live streaming is gaining popularity, many brands are using live broadcasting to interact with their audiences and increase their reach.

 - The exclusivity; initiating a date and time for your broadcast will let your audience feel as though they are part of a club

-- Your video will still be available for your audience to watch even after the live stream has ended
+- Your video will still be available for your audience to replay even after the live stream has ended

 - Regardless of location, the live stream is accessible to all with a mobile device